Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Parameters of Occlusion-Aware Manipulation

-\textbf{Object} The assumptions on object models can involve known object models, category-level shape knowledge, or unknown object models.
-With known object models, objects are often assumed to be perfectly recognized once a part becomes visible \cite{dogar2014object}; or with the error modeled probabilistically \cite{li2016act}.
+\textbf{Object Model Knowledge} The level of knowledge about objects can range from known models, to category-level shape knowledge to unknown object models.
+With known object models, objects are often assumed to be perfectly recognized once a part becomes visible \cite{dogar2014object}; or with an error that is modeled probabilistically \cite{li2016act}.
 Category-level knowledge can provide hints to estimate object models.
 For instance, when objects are cylinders, the pose and size can be estimated from visible parts \cite{nam2021fast}.
 When object models are unknown, objects may need to be reconstructed \cite{lu2021online,gupta2013interactive}.
 When the number of hidden objects is given, their poses can be sampled inside the occlusion region \cite{bejjani2021occlusion,xiao2019online,li2016act}.
 Otherwise, the scene needs to be fully revealed when it is unknown in the worst case.

-Lastly, the scene may include structures.
-For instance, an object can be stacked on top of the other, which constrains the sequence of movements \cite{kumar2021graph,qureshi2021nerp}.
+\textbf{Clutter and Object Relationships} The level of clutter affects the ability to grasp objects and place objects freely \cite {cheong2020relocate,ahn2021integrated}.
+Furthermore, objects may interact in non-trivial ways.
+For instance, objects can be stacked on top of each other, which constrains the sequence of grasps \cite{kumar2021graph,qureshi2021nerp}.
+Alternatively, objects can be physically unstable in unstructured scenes, such as heaps and piles \cite{danielczuk2019mechanical,kurenkov2020visuomotor}.

-\textbf{Camera Mounting} When the camera is fixed on the wrist of the robot, the robot needs to move the camera to reveal more space in the scene \cite{bejjani2021occlusion}.
-On the other hand, when the camera is static in the scene, the robot needs to bring objects in front of it for sensing, thus requiring more complicated actions.
+\textbf{Camera Placement} The camera, when attached to the robot arm, can be moved to reconstruct the scene \cite{bejjani2021occlusion}.
+On the other hand, when the camera is static, the robot must manipulate objects to place them in the camera's field of view, which requires solving motion planning problems under visibility constraints.

-\textbf{Action Type} A robot with a mobile base allows more reachability than a fixed base; non-prehensile actions allow more flexibility than prehensile actions.
-For object interactions, it is most constraining to prohibit object contacts.
-Otherwise, objects can be moved by contact with others, which is named Manipulation Among Moveable Obstacles \cite{stilman2007manipulation}.
+\textbf{Action Type} A mobile-based robot has higher reachability than a fixed base one.
+Non-prehensile actions allow more flexibility, such as moving groups of objects, than prehensile actions but increase the level of uncertainty.
+Manipulation Among Movable Obstacles \cite{stilman2007manipulation} often employs such non-prehensile operations.

-\textbf{Combinatorial Challenge} One challenge that may arise is due to "monotonicity" as in object rearrangement \cite{wang2021efficient}.
-A monotone problem is one where objects can be moved only once.
-Under partial observation, monotonicity can occur in several components.
-For instance, objects may need to be repeatedly moved to reveal a hidden object.
+\textbf{Combinatorial Aspects} A monotone rearrangement problem is one where objects need to be moved at most once.
+Non-monotone problems are harder instances of rearrangement \cite{wang2021efficient}.
+This work aims to extend notions of monotonicity in the context of manipulation under occlusion and visibility constraints.